HSinghHira/MC.Hira.im/en/index.md

 hero:
   name: "All About Minecraft"
-  text: "Tutorials"
+  text: "Basically"
-  textsuffix: ', Downloads, Links & More'
+  textsuffix: ' Everything'
-  tagline: By Hira
+  tagline: Goal is to provide every Link, Download, Tutorial, etc about is block game known as Minecraft.
   image:
     src: /data/home.png
     alt: All About Minecraft